 |St. Sophia Church|

-The church has a complex history.
+The St. Sophia Cathedral has a complex history.
 Shortly after the Boxer Rebellion (1899-1901), the Russian built the church of timber in March, 1907.
 Then, the Russian rebuilt it using masonry and timber four years later.
 The onset of a second reconstruction by Russian was marked on September 23rd, 1923, and a ceremony was held to celebrate laying the corner stone.
 It was completed on November 25th, 1932, after nine years, and was hailed as a monumental work of art.

 The Byzantine style church is so beautiful, it is said to look as if it had been made by God's hands.
 In fact, St. Sophia means 'God's wisdom'.
 Having a Latin cross footprint, the church's original shape was preserved during reconstruction.
 The church has four floors and is accessible by a door on each side.
 Until the 1960's, the bell tower over the entrance housed 7 bells of different sizes and tones.
 When there were religious festivals in the past, a well-trained ringer would play musical progressions, tolling the bells with ropes tied to his hands and feet.
 The bells resounded to the skies.